Eric Church: 2011–2015: Chief and The Outsiders

-2013–2015: The Outsiders

 On October 22, 2013, Church released a new single titled "The Outsiders".
 His fourth studio album, also titled The Outsiders, was released on February 11, 2014.
 This album, as with Church's previous three, was produced by Jay Joyce and released on the EMI Records Nashville label.
 It was followed in January 2014 by "Give Me Back My Hometown".
 This single reached number one on the Country Airplay chart, becoming his fourth overall.
 The third single, "Cold One", was released in June 2014, followed by "Talladega" in September.
 The latter reached number one on the Country Airplay chart in February 2015.
 The fifth single, "Like a Wrecking Ball", was released to country radio on March 9, 2015.

-2015–2018: Mr. Misunderstood
+2015–2018: Mr. Misunderstood and Desperate Man

 On November 3, 2015, Church's new surprise album, Mr. Misunderstood, arrived in the mailboxes of his fan club members.
 The album became available to the public on iTunes the following day.
 The album was released as a surprise with no fanfare and no promotional advertisements.
-It was produced by Jay Joyce and executive producer Arturo Buenahora, Jr. The first single, the title track, was released to radio on November 9, 2015.
+It was produced by Jay Joyce and executive producer Arturo Buenahora Jr. The first single, the title track, was released to radio on November 9, 2015.
 The first live performance and debut of the track was at the 2015 CMA Awards.
 The song peaked at No. 15 on the airplay chart on February 6, 2016.
 "Record Year" is the album's second single.
 The album's final track, "Three Year Old", pays tribute to all the lessons Church has learned from his three-year-old son, who was also credited with naming Church's guitar "ButterBean".
 Church used "ButterBean" for the creation of the album.
 Mr. Misunderstood was nominated for Album of the Year at the 2016 ACM Awards and the title track was nominated for Video of the Year.
 Mr. Misunderstood features ten self-written and co-written tracks and features themes of independence, lessons learned, and loyalty.
 The album was recorded by Jason Hall at St. Charles in Nashville.
 In March 2016, "Record Year" was released to radio; it reached No. 1 on the Country Airplay in August 2016.
 The album's third single, "Kill a Word" released to country radio on August 29, 2016.
 Church was selected as one of 30 artists to perform on "Forever Country", a mash-up track of "Take Me Home, Country Roads", "On the Road Again" and "I Will Always Love You" which celebrates 50 years of the CMA Awards.